Upper Egypt, 1153 BC

 "Ah," I began softly.
 "That's it, isn't it Min?
-You are bitter that I might find a rich, well connected man, perhaps a prince.
-You thought maybe that I would have preferred a stooped, ink stained scribe."
+You're bitter that I might find a rich, well connected man – maybe even a prince.
+You thought I'd have preferred a stooped, ink stained scribe."

-I had gone too far and I knew it.
-My anger bled into potent guilt as Min leapt to his feet in a violent temper.
-I shot up too, staring into his eyes, my mind screaming to apologise and my pride arguing that all I had done was speak the truth – Min was jealous and he only wanted me to stay for his own selfish reasons.
+I'd gone too far and I knew it.
+My anger evaporated into dull guilt as Min leapt to his feet, his shadow contorting into a twisted giant as it was cast against the grey hillside.
+I shot up too, my heart screaming to apologise but my pride arguing that all I had done was speak the truth.
+Min was jealous and he only wanted me to stay for his own selfish reasons.

-Min started towards me and for a terrifying second I thought he might strike me.
+Min thundered towards me and for a terrifying second I thought he was going to strike me.
 He raised his large ink stained hands, pulled my head towards him and kissed me hard.

-It was horrible and scandalous, but exhilarating.
+It was horrible but exhilarating.
 His lips were soft but they pressed hard against mine, his tongue forcing them apart.
-I pressed my hands to his bare chest, meaning to push him away although my muscles would not work.
-At that moment, I hated him though my body seized up in a new, pleasurable way, as if I had breathed in Hathor's perfume and been rendered dumb, intoxicated.
+I pressed my hands to his bare chest, meaning to push him away although my muscles wouldn't work.
+At that moment, I hated him though my body seized up and I was rendered dumb, intoxicated on Hathor's perfume.

-Eventually to my annoyance he pushed me away first, as if I was someone of no importance to him, as if I disgusted him.
+To my annoyance he pushed me away first, as if I was someone of no importance to him.
+As if I disgusted him.

-He started away from me, striding across the hillside and the sight of his back was enough to send panic quivering into me voice.
+He began striding away from me across the hillside and the sight of his back was enough to send panic quivering into my voice.

-I watched his broad form pick it's a way amongst the rocks and shrubs, down towards the town.
+I watched his broad form pick it's way amongst the rocks and shrubs, down towards the town.
 Only when he was out of a sight did I touch a finger delicately to my lips.
 They tingled.
-I let out a scream of fury and kicked a pebble on the ground with such force that it hurtled over its brothers and into the darkness.
+I let out a scream of fury and kicked a pebble on the ground with such force that it hurtled over the grass and into the darkness.